Financial-Times/asana-bot/README.md

 * GraphicsBot -> when assigned adds tasks to the Graphics project
 * PicturesBot -> when assigned adds tasks to the Pictures project
 * ReportBot -> when assigned backs up the project
+* SocialBot -> when assigned adds tasks to the Social Promotion Requests project
+* InteractivesBot -> when assigned adds tasks to the Interactive Requests project
+* VideoBot -> when assigned adds tasks to the Video Request project

 ## Setup